micahcochran/micahcochran.net/source/resume/index.md

 ## Other Activities
 * Athens Pride Coalition
-    - Co-Founder, 2016–Mar.
-2020
+    * **Co-Founder** (2016–Mar.
+2020) and
+        * Set up organizational structure.
+Held adult socials.
+Promoted group.
+    * **Mentor** (2018–Mar.
+2020)
-    - Mentor for youth (ages 14-18) support group for gender and sexual minorities 2018–Mar.
-2020.
+        * Served as a mentor for a youth support group (14-18 years old) of gender and sexual minorities from diverse backgrounds in Athens, Alabama.
-    - Made home cooked meal for the youth and the support staff.
-I provided guidance for the youth.
+        * Prepared home cooked meal for the youth and the support staff.

 * Recently, I rediscovered my enjoyment of listening to Heavy Metal music.